Ky-Ng/Teochew-Linguistics/Vowels.md

 | Speaking Conditions          | The `Backing` only occurs in limited conditions                                                       | (1) There is a `Backing` from `Teochew Proper` to `SwaTao` under certain conditions<br><br>(2) The phonological unit for the 2 vowels are the same in `SwaTao` and `Teochew Proper` but experience allophonic variation[^2] |
 | Speaker Specific             | The vowel shift is only present in the native speaker recorded and not for other speakers of `SwaTao` | (1) There is no difference in vowels between both varieties<br><br>(2) The phonological units for both varieties are the same                                                                                               |

-See Section (// TODO) for future investigation of vowel shifting.
 ___
 # Vowel Spectrograms